 The time that I gave myself is one of the most valuable things I’ve ever done.
 In the last 7 months, I have grown so much.
 Even when I look at photos of myself from just 10-12 months ago, I feel and look like a different person.
 And it isn’t just a physical thing, but a mental one.
 People always complimented me on my strength, but the truth is, I didn’t feel strong.
 I think I was good at avoiding things that hurt, rather than truly dealing with them.
 But the time I spent on myself gave me the perspective to really look at my life, what I wanted and what I didn’t.

 Surrounded myself with friends and family:

-WOW, can I just start by saying the people in my life who were there for me throughout the last 7 months, I love you.
+WOW, can I just start by saying the people in my life who were there for me throughout my breakup, I love you!
 Friends that I weren’t super close to offered to come over and just hang out so I wouldn’t be alone.
 I had friends drive from 4 hours away to come and be with me on my birthday after I had arguably one of the worst days of my life.
 And I had family call me everyday just to check in on me, listen to me, let me cry and offered unconditional love and support.